amitp-ai/Self_Driving_Car_Engineer/README.md

-# Self Driving Car Engineer Nano-Degree
+# Self Driving Car Engineer Nanodegree
-This repository contains my project submissions for Udacity's self driving car nano-degree.
+This repository contains my project submissions for Udacity's self driving car nanodegree.

-The Self-Driving Car Engineer Nano-Degree is an online certification intended to prepare students to become self-driving car engineers.
+The Self-Driving Car Engineer Nanodegree is an online certification intended to prepare students to become self-driving car engineers.
 The program was developed by Udacity in partnership with Mercedes-Benz, NVIDIA, Uber ATG, amongst others.

 ## Program Outline: